 - John Tanzella, IGLTA President/CEO

-Whether you wish for a cultural and or religious experience interacting or living with Buddhist monks, enjoying the natural wonders, paradisiac islands and breathtaking beaches, learning about Thai cuisine and art, venturing into the wild jungle and coexist with the elephants and the mahouts, enjoying the most romantic honeymoon with your loved one or maybe even dropping on your knees to propose to your partner, Thailand is your destination!
+Whether you wish for a cultural/or religious experience interacting or living with Buddhist monks, enjoying the natural wonders, paradisiac islands and breathtaking beaches, learning about Thai cuisine and art, venturing into the wild jungle and coexisting with the elephants and the mahouts, enjoying the most romantic honeymoon with your loved one or maybe even dropping on your knee to propose to your partner, Thailand is your destination!